Harris-Xie/EurosysPaper/README.md

 # Root Cause Analysis (RCA) for Cloud Services

-This repository contains scripts and data for conducting Root Cause Analysis (RCA) on Microsoft Services.
+This repository contains scripts and data for conducting Root Cause Analysis (RCA) on Cloud Services.
 The following is a description of the directory structure and the purpose of each script.

 ## Directory Structure